 If your LLC is operating from outside the state of Kentucky then you’ll need to file a Certificate of Authority (Foreign Business Entity) application.
 This can be filed online via the Kentucky Online Gateway here, or by filing the form via postal mail.
 The filing fee for this application is $90.

 If your Kentucky LLC plans on collecting sales tax or hiring employees, you’ll also be required to register your business with the Kentucky Department of Revenue.
 If your company collects sales tax, you can register online or by mail.

 If all of this annual report filing and business license application seems overwhelming, consider hiring a professional service or subscribing to online legal aid.
-You can get assistance with your annual reports through a Kentucky PEO service and other legal aid services can assist you with reducing your overall filing workload.
+You can get assistance with your annual reports through a Kentucky PEO service and other online legal services that can assist you with reducing your overall filing workload.

 Kentucky LLC Fee Summary

 How much does it cost to start an LLC in Kentucky?
 It’s a legitimate concern to wonder about the cost to form an LLC if you’ve never done it before or are considering forming an LLC in a different state.
 Here is a breakdown of some of the tax obligations and filing fees you can expect to pay when you form a Kentucky LLC so that you can answer the “how much does it cost?” question.

 Articles of Organization filing fee: $40